prasadf/Web-App-DevOps-Project/README.md

    - Select **Monitoring** from the left-hand menu.
    - Click **Metrics Explorer**.
    - Add charts for:

-     - Average Node CPU Usage
+     - **Average Node CPU Usage**: This chart allows you to track the CPU usage of your AKS cluster's nodes.
+Monitoring CPU usage helps ensure efficient resource allocation and detect potential performance issues.

      ![Average Node CPU Usage](images/average-node-cpu-usage.png)

-     - Average Pod Count
+     - **Average Pod Count**: This chart displays the average number of pods running in your AKS cluster.
+It's a key metric for evaluating the cluster's capacity and workload distribution.

      ![Average Pod Count](images/average-pod-count.png)

-     - Used Disk Percentage
+     - **Used Disk Percentage**: Monitoring disk usage is critical to prevent storage-related issues.
+This chart helps you track how much disk space is being utilized.

      ![Used Disk Percentage](images/bytes-read-and-written-per-second.png)

-     - Bytes Read and Written per Second
+     - **Bytes Read and Written per Second**: Monitoring data I/O is crucial for identifying potential performance bottlenecks.
+This chart provides insights into data transfer rates.

      ![Bytes Read and Written per Second](images/bytes-read-and-written-per-second.png)

 3. **Log Analytics Configuration**
 Configure Log Analytics to execute and save the following logs: